genilab/genilab.github.io/README.md

 <h3 style="color:#2B65CF">We are builders of Generative Intelligence Systems!</h3>

 We operate as **a software factory for Generative Intelligence Systems in Multi-Disciplinary Research Applications** using a combination of specialized toolkits to connect solution requirements, prompts, pipelines, and models.
-Key to our success is the adoption of rapid prototyping processes and solutions that ultimately lead to highly robust systems that meet the needs of the customers we serve.
-Indeed, we pride ourselves on being able to develop systems faster and more robustly than other folks.
+Key to our success is the **adoption of rapid prototyping processes and solutions**.
+We pride ourselves on being able to develop GenAI-powered systems faster and more robustly than other folks.

 <h3 style="color:#2B65CF">Advancing open science and the creative economy!</h3>

-We  Our Lab provides [Research Resources](./PROJECTS#resources)  tailored to emerging use cases.
+Our Lab provides [Research Resources](./PROJECTS#resources)  tailored to emerging use cases.
 From intelligent chatbots to well-architected multi-agent systems and specialized models, our systems are built to serve as foundational tools for accelerating discovery, enhancing decision-making, and amplifying human creativity.

 We champion [open science and knowledge transfer](./KNOWLEDGE.md) through technical reports, academic publications, and educational programs.
 Our Lab continuously develops and shares [projects](./PROJECTS#use-cases) and [practical exercises](./EXERCISES.md#industry-use-cases) tied to real-world challenges.
 We're driven by **technology transfer, ecosystem development, and launching the next generation of startups**.